Church of the Nativity: Church of St. Catherine

-The adjoining Church of St. Catherine is a Roman Catholic church dedicated to Catherine of Alexandria, built in a more modern Gothic Revival style.
+The adjoining Church of St. Catherine is a Catholic church dedicated to Catherine of Alexandria, built in a more modern Gothic Revival style.
 It has been further modernized according to the liturgical trends which followed Vatican II.

 This is the church where the Latin Patriarch of Jerusalem celebrates Midnight Mass on Christmas Eve.
-Certain customs in this Midnight Mass predate Vatican II, but must be maintained because the Status Quo was legally fixed by a firman (decree) in 1852 under the Ottoman Empire, which is still in force today.
+Certain customs in this Midnight Mass predate Vatican II, but must be maintained because the Status Quo was legally fixed by a Firman (decree) in 1852 under the Ottoman Empire, which is still in force today.

 The bas-relief of the Tree of Jesse is a 3.75 by 4 m sculpture by Czesław Dźwigaj which was recently incorporated into the Church of St. Catherine as a gift of Pope Benedict XVI during his trip to the Holy Land in 2009.
 It represents an olive tree as the Tree of Jesse, displaying the genealogy of Jesus from Abraham through Joseph, as well as symbolism from the Old Testament.
 The upper portion is dominated by a crowned figure of Christ the King in an open-armed pose blessing the Earth.
 It is situated along the passage used by pilgrims making their way to the Grotto of the Nativity.